If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 3. Goodland Bee Supply GLESUPERX2CTS1 Complete Beehive Kit

 This is another great starter kit that comes with most of the tools and equipment needed for beekeeping.
 The unit features a Goodland Bee Supply 2 Frame Stainless Steel Manual Honey extractor and a complete beehive kit.

 The honey extractor is nothing fancy, but it is durable and works well – a great tool for beginners.

 All the inner and exterior components of the beehive kit are impressive.
-It has 2 large kiln dried pine supers that have 20 frames measuring 9 inches each.
-It also has 20 pre-waxed plastic brood box Pierco Foundations.
+It has 2 large kiln-dried pine supers that have 20 frames measuring 9 inches each.
+It also has 20 pre-waxed plastic brood boxes with Pierco Foundations.

 - A bee smoker.